 Encouraging our children to adopt a healthy lifestyle is of paramount importance at Smawthorne Henry Moore Primary School.
 We are committed to encouraging and developing positive attitudes towards the health and well-being of our pupils and staff through an organised and engaging curriculum.
 Liaising closely with our school meals providers, we ensure that well-balanced, varied and nutritious meal options are available every lunchtime.
 Children are encouraged to bring bottled water into the classroom to rehydrate during the day.

-As part of the government initiative, parents can pre order milk, on a termly basis, for their children to enjoy at break time.
-Children up to Key Stage two are also offered fresh fruit or vegetable snack each break time.
-Whenever possible this is extended to allow the older children to share.
+As part of the government initiative, parents can pre-order milk, on a termly basis, for their children to enjoy at break time.
+Children up to Key Stage two are also offered fresh fruit or vegetable snacks each break time.
+Whenever possible, this is extended to allow the older children to share.

 This year the playground has been developed, providing our children with climbing wall facilities; a running track; several basketball nets and target marks.
 The Sport funding premium has enabled a range of specialist sporting provision to enrich the curriculum, encouraging participation in a range of activities, both during and beyond the school day.
 The children are now undertaking rugby skills with Castleford Tigers; learning the art of fencing and archery with a team of professionals and accessing a range of disability sport provision within school.

 It is our aim to make every day a ‘Healthy School Day’, with a focus on healthy eating and physical activities.
 Playtime monitors organise and oversee a variety of playground games using a range of PE equipment during break time.